samcaf/ResolvedEnergyCorrelators/README.md

 # DelphiScribe

-DelphiScribe is code for obtaining energy-weighted correlations in Pythia and on CMS Open Data.
+DelphiScribe a project for obtaining energy-weighted correlations in Pythia and on CMS Open Data.

 ## Table of Contents